Meet the St. Elizabeth | Coleman Staff

 Her passions, outside of work, are her family, photography, travel, and her 17 mo. granddaughter Nola, who is the light of her life.

-Christine is the first face you will see when you walk in.
-Her responsibilities include assisting in our donation program, as well as, social media.
+As office assistant, Christine is the first face you will see when you walk in.
+Her responsibilities include assisting in our donation program, social media, and community awareness events.
 She handles most of the office logistics and helps keep everything running smoothing.
 You can contact Christine with questions about giving and requesting donations.
 Christine is a University of Indianapolis Alumni and has her bachelors degree in Community Leadership and Engagement.
 She attained her degree so she can be a strong leader in the community.

 At two months old, Christine was adopted from Panama.
 Because of this, she has always had a special connection with adoption, and a strong desire to help birthmothers in particular.
 She also offers a unique perspective on an adoptee panel for our Transracial/Transcultural training.
 Her favorite part about her work is seeing the impact we have on the community.